-Vorinostat is the first in a new class of anti-cancer therapies called histone deacetylase (HDAC) inhibitors.
+Vorinostat is in a class of anti-cancer therapies called histone deacetylase (HDAC) inhibitors.
 Histone deacetylation is a biochemical process that is thought to play a role in promoting tumor growth.
 It does this by silencing some tumor suppressor genes, as well as other genes that are responsible for cell cycle progression, cell proliferation, programmed cell death (apoptosis), and differentiation (transformation of young cells into specialized cells).
 Thus, blocking histone deacetylation may allow the body to block this tumor growth and prevent progression.

 Your red blood cells are responsible for carrying oxygen to the tissues in your body.
 When the red cell count is low, you may feel tired or weak.
-You should let your doctor or nurse know if you experience any shortness of breath, difficulty breathing, or pain in your chest.
+You should let your doctor or nurse know if you experience any shortness of breath, difficulty breathing or pain in your chest.
 If the count gets too low, you may receive a blood transfusion.
 Read the anemia tip sheet for more information.

-Diabetics may find that their blood sugar levels are higher while on this medication, and so those diabetics who require insulin may need higher doses to control their blood sugar while on therapy.
+Diabetics may find that their blood sugar levels are higher while on this medication, and those diabetics who require insulin may need higher doses to control their blood sugar while on therapy.

 Blood clots are a rare side effect of vorinostat that can occur anywhere in the body.
 They occur most frequently in the calves or the lungs.
 People at increased risk for developing blood clots include those with a family history of blood clots, smokers, those who have an inactive lifestyle, older age, and those with other medical problems.

 Signs of a blood clot in the leg may include any of the following: leg pain, warmth, swelling of one leg more than the other.
 Signs of a blood clot in the lung could include: fever, shortness of breath that comes on very quickly, racing heart, chest pain (that tends to be worse when you take a deep breath).
 If you have any of these signs or symptoms of blood clots, you will need to be seen immediately so that you can be treated.
 Blood thinners can be given.
 Call your doctor or go to the nearest emergency room.

 While taking vorinostat, the levels of electrolytes (potassium, magnesium and calcium) in your blood can become low, particularly if you experience vomiting or diarrhea.
 Your healthcare team will monitor your blood electrolytes before and during therapy.